AlexanderSnell/Julia-set-and-Mandelbrot-set-using-p5.js-and-shaderes/README.md

 ## Julia-set-and-Mandelbrot-set-using-p5.js-and-shaderes
 # Conntrolls
 Space bar freezes and unfreezes movement.

 Clicking at a locationshion zooms in.

-+ and - zoom in and out respectively. h reset the zoom level and translation.
+using + and - zoom in and out.

+using h reset the zoom level and translation.

+pressing t toggels between the Julia and Mandelbrot set.